shaungarwood/dotfiles/README.md

 ## The rest of the commands
 `chezmoi cd && git pull`
-I think this will pull GH repo changes.

 I don't wannt do `cm update -v` to pull and apply in one fowl swoop.